OceanDynamicsUConn/GroupManual/README.md

 ([faculty and staff](https://policy.uconn.edu/2011/05/17/employee-code-of-conduct/),
 [students](https://community.uconn.edu/wp-content/uploads/sites/523/2020/09/20_21-The-Student-Code-1.pdf))
 and complete the required training about harassment and discrimination.
-As a UConn Professor, Rocha is a mandatory reporter of violations---however small  ---to UConn's code of conduct.
+As a UConn Professor, Rocha is a mandatory reporter of violations, however small, to UConn's code of conduct.

 Rocha is strongly committed to providing a harrassment-free experience for everybody, regardless of gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.